wp-plugins/my-wp-tagcanvas/readme.txt

 == Changelog ==

+= 3.2 =
+1. Entirely redesigned Fonts section.
+Selection of Web Safe Fonts and Google fonts is simplified by two combo-boxes.
+Single or multiple fonts now can be selected rather than entered via keyboard.
+2. Automatic update of Google Fonts List from Google Font Library.
+3. Small code improvements.

 = 3.1 =
 1. Added a new feature for Recent posts, Pages, Menu Items, List of Authors and External Links (blogroll): Support for mixed image/text tags and choice of image, text or both.
 2. Added text and image alignment options.